thunlp/OpenAttack/docs/source/examples/example1.rst

     clsf = OpenAttack.DataManager.load("Victim.BiLSTM.SST")

-:py:data:`.Victim.BiLSTM.SST` is a pytorch model which is trained on :py:data:`.Dataset.SST`.
+:py:data:`.Victim.BiLSTM.SST` is a pytorch model which is trained on SST dataset.
 It uses :py:data:`Glove` vectors for word representation.

 The load operation returns a :py:class:`.PytorchClassifier` that can be further used for *Attacker* and *AttackEval*.